 With all due humility — and honesty — Ventura IS the great outdoors, a world-class playground that will set your heart racing in all the joyful ways.
 And it’s all free.
-And — yes, somewhat sadly — there’s no better time to be out, out and away.
+And perhaps, at this juncture in time, there’s no better time to be out, out and away.
 And no greater need for play.

 So pick your play, and plunge into our coastal playground.

 You won’t be sorry.

 We speak from experience.

 Socially distance among the glories of Channel Islands National Park